 Italians wear black, boots and pants even to a beach bar.
 Supposedly, late May is when it’s appropriate to start shedding that light jacket.

 After we washed our worries away, we explored the beach area and made our way up to the ceramic shops back up the hill.
-The Italian version of siesta, called riposo, was in session and most of the restaurants were shutting down.
-Riposo is sacrosanct and most places close entirely between 3 and 7.
+Riposo was in session and most of the restaurants were shutting down.
 Luckily, a couple of shops were open and we got a peak at the ceramics this region is known for.